You Rock

 How We Talk to Ourselves Matters

 This is true.
-But what does that really look like in practice?
+But what does that look like in practice?

-I came across an interesting article that tries to provide some answers to that question, and also provides some of the research behind that idea.
+I came across an interesting article that tries to answer that question and also provides some of the research behind that idea.

 How to Have Better Conversations with Yourself